RCIC-UCI-Public/rcs3-docs/docs/source/quickstart/quickstart.rst

 Overview
 --------

-There are two logical adminstrative domains for backup.
+There are two logical administrative domains for backup.
 Privilege separation between these two domains should be maintained so that complete data loss can only occur if both domains are compromised.
 The domains are:

 :silver:`cloudadmin`: